nymtech/docs/content/quickstart/joining-testnet.md

 ### Hardware Specs

-* Processor: 2 are fine.
+* Processors: 2 or 4 are fine.
 Get the fastest CPUs you can afford.
 * RAM: Memory requirements are very low - typically a mixnode may use only a few hundred MB of RAM.
 * Disks: The mixnodes require no disk space beyond a few bytes for the configuration files